General Contractor Invoice Template with Change Orders

 14. Client approvals.

-Construction spending in the United States is measured at a massive scale.
-The U.S. Census Bureau estimated March 2026 construction spending at a seasonally adjusted annual rate of $2,185.5 billion, 1.6 percent above March 2025.
-U.S. Census Construction Spending
+Construction spending in the United States runs at a massive scale: the U.S. Census Bureau estimated March 2026 construction spending at a seasonally adjusted annual rate of $2,185.5 billion, 1.6 percent above March 2025.
+U.S. Census Construction Spending With that much work flowing through the market, small documentation mistakes get expensive fast.
+For a general contractor, the invoice is not just a payment request, it is part of project control.

 The change order problem

-A change order is a written agreement that modifies the work, contract amount, or project time.
+A change order is a written agreement that modifies the work, the contract amount, or the project time.
 AIA Contracts explains that change order related documents are used when work changes, cost changes, or the schedule changes.
 AIA Contracts change order fundamentals

 💡 Contractor rule: Do not let extra work hide inside the final invoice.
 If the scope changed, the invoice should show what changed, when it was approved, and how it affected the total.